-Taking Maize Agronomy to Scale in Africa (TAMASA) is a four-year project funded by the Bill and Melinda Gates Foundation, seeking to improve productivity and profitability for small-scale maize farmers in Ethiopia, Tanzania and Nigeria.
-The project will run from November 2014 through October 2018.
+Taking Maize Agronomy to Scale in Africa (TAMASA) was a six-year project funded by the Bill and Melinda Gates Foundation, seeking to improve productivity and profitability for small-scale maize farmers in Ethiopia, Tanzania and Nigeria.
+The project run from November 2014 through September 2020.

-Within each country, TAMASA’s activities are structured within a nested impact geography, consisting of four stratification levels:
+Within each country, TAMASA’s activities were structured within a nested impact geography, consisting of four stratification levels:

 - Maize area: defined as where maize is grown using the AfSIS crop mask, SPAM and national production statistics

 - Maize-based systems: defined as areas within the maize area where >50% of the crop in more than half the seasons is maize

 - Area of Interest (AOI): defined using intensification criteria of areas within maize-based systems where population density >25 km2 and that are <4 hours travel time to an urban market.